tedtran6/Iris-Machine-Learning-Example/README.md

 The classifiers that I create are:

 * A Random Classifier, which simply selects a random label and uses that as the prediction.
-* A Nearest Neighbor Classifier, which uses the euclidean distance formula. addition from a previous notebook
+* A Nearest Neighbor Classifier, which uses the Euclidean distance formula. addition from a previous notebook

 The accuracy score for the Decision tree classifier with the particular split that I obtained was 0.96, which is pretty good.